DebonairSM/AutoTrade/VTrade.Framework/applications/mql5/Experts/Grande/docs/DEBUG_LOGS_PROMPT.md

 ## **Usage Notes**
 - **Frequency**: Run every 1-2 hours during active trading
 - **Focus**: Only analyze data since last check
-- **Priority**: Always check errors and RSI logic first
+- **Priority**: Always check errors, database health, and RSI logic first
-- **Action**: Reload EA if RSI fix not active
+- **Action**: Reload EA if RSI fix not active or database not growing
-- **Monitoring**: Watch for signal success rate improvements
+- **Monitoring**: Watch for signal success rate improvements and database growth
+- **Critical**: Database must be growing - if not, system is not functioning properly
+- **FinBERT**: Check both calendar and news analysis files for complete AI integration status

-This optimized prompt focuses on **incremental analysis** using **proven PowerShell commands** that have worked effectively in our testing, making it perfect for regular system monitoring and quick health checks.
+This optimized prompt focuses on **incremental analysis** using **proven PowerShell commands** that have worked effectively in our testing, making it perfect for regular system monitoring and quick health checks. **Database monitoring is now a critical priority** to ensure data persistence and system functionality.